 How Fast Can I Get the Money After Application?

 Foreigner loan requires bank statements, employment information and other income documents.
 Once you have the required documents, go to the credit company and submit your requirements.
 All documents will be reviewed for approval.
 If you are eligible for the loan, the company will get you to sign a contract of your agreement.
 Keep in mind that those different institutions have different ways in processing applications.
 Do ask carefully how and when the money will be credited to your account when applying.

 How to Know if the Loan Company is “Scammy”?

 A lot of scammers today are using the name of big credit companies to get money from people.
 They use sophisticated systems to make them look legit.
-If you receive an email from a generic email address saying you qualified for a loan with “promotional” low interest, call the company's public number to verify.
+If you receive an email from a generic email address saying you qualified for a “promotional” low-interest foreigner loan, call the company's public number to verify.
 Be suspicious if the loan offer is more than what you need.
+This usually means that they are offering you an illegal loan.
 Never give out information over the phone or internet even if it looks like from a bank number.

 For your peace of mind, it would be best to visit the office or the bank or credit company to complete the transaction and documentation.
 Many illegal lenders and loan sharks prey on the unsuspecting borrower in need of money by transacting over the phone.